MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-outlook.md

     Once you're signed in, the **Sales** pane is populated with personalized action items and relevant CRM information to help you work more efficiently.

-## Use Sales app without signing in
+## Use Sales agent without signing in

-You can use the Sales app and AI capabilities in Outlook without signing in to your CRM.
+You can use the Sales agent and AI capabilities in Outlook without signing in to your CRM.
 You can use basic capabilities like [email drafting](use-copilot-kickstart-email-messages.md#create-an-email-reply-using-predefined-categories) and [email summarization](view-save-email-summary-crm.md) without signing in to your CRM.
 For a more enriched experience with CRM data, you must sign in to your Dynamics 365 or Salesforce CRM account either from [Outlook](sign-in-crm-outlook.md) or [Teams](sign-in-crm-teams.md).

 > [!NOTE]
 > This feature is available only for customers in United States and Europe.

 ## App refresh

-When you switch the connected environment in Teams, you receive a notification to refresh the Sales app in Outlook.
+When you switch the connected environment in Teams, you receive a notification to refresh the Sales agent in Outlook.
 Select **Refresh** to see the updated data from the new environment.

 ### Related information